Viana do Castelo – Caminha

 A stone windmill along the beach of Viana do Castelo

-However, soon we’ve seen some signs that indicated the boardwalks or pathways are discontinued and will follow within the next kilometre or so … which was fine and we would then just continue on the road until we got to the boardwalks again.
+However, soon we’ve encountered some signs that indicated the boardwalks or pathways are discontinued and will follow within the next kilometre or so … which was fine … because we would then just continue on the road until we got to the boardwalks again.

-Many of the boardwalks would have a thick layer of sea sand over – probably the aftermath of Winter.
-We did see at some points that workers were busy cleaning up the beach to get everything ready for the Summer season, but we had to walk our way through the sand on the boardwalks.
+Many of the boardwalks were covered in a thick layer of sea sand – probably the aftermath of Winter.
+We did see at some places that workers were busy cleaning up the beach to get everything ready for the Summer season … we, however had to walk our way through the sand on the boardwalks.

 The ocean was, as always, a beautiful sight.
-With no rain in sight and just a light breeze, it was pure heaven walking next to the sea.
+With no rain predicted and just a light breeze, it was pure heaven walking next to the sea.

 The colours of the ocean and white sand reminded us of the beautiful beaches we have back in Cape Town in South Africa

 At some stage, the boardwalks ended and we had no option as to walk inland.
 It might be possible that we’ve walked some part of today’s stage on the Main route (or not even on the Camino itself), because we did not see any yellow arrows.

 It was also during one of these “inland” walks, that we’ve came across a couple of workers that were busy packing out bricks to lay out a new road.
-It looked like quite hard work and astonishingly it was not just a small piece of road, but a road that stretched for almost two kilometres!
+It looked like quite hard work and astonishingly it was not just a small piece of road, but one that stretched for almost two kilometres!

-Workers busy laying bricks for a new road – back breaking work!
+Workers busy laying bricks for a new road – back breaking work if you ask me!

 Today’s walk was a zig-zag stage!
-Sometimes we would be next to the ocean and then, without warning, the road gets to a dead end and we had to walk inland to find a new road.
-After a while, we would notice the boardwalks on our left next to the sea and then walk back to those … just to walk back inland within the next kilometre!
+Sometimes, we would be next to the ocean and then, without warning, the road gets to a dead end and we had to walk inland to find a new road.
+Then, after a while, we would notice the boardwalks on our left next to the sea again and start walking back to those … just to walk back inland within the next kilometre!